Compare no-annual-fee, rewards, business and travel credit cards from Chase, and find the card that suits your needs.

 - Fraud protection.
 The Chase Security Center offers anti-fraud protection for your account, shielding you from unauthorized purchases.
 You can sign up for communication about irregular activity on your account.
 When Chase detects an unusual purchase, it will contact you to confirm the purchase.
 You won’t be liable for unauthorized transactions, and you’ll receive a new card and account number if your card is stolen.

 - Mastercard and Visa.
 Chase offers cards under Mastercard and Visa, both of which offer benefits beyond Chase’s features.
 Mastercard typically offers extended warranties on select products you buy and its own version of fraud protection.
 Visa often offers rental car insurance, and its Signature cards offer discounts on select entertainment.
 Additionally, you have more purchase flexibility with Visa and Mastercard, as they’re accepted at millions of locations worldwide.

 How to apply for a Chase credit card

-- Social Security Card.
+- Your Social Security number.

 - Your email address, phone number and date of birth.

 - Financial information like your annual income and income source.